-The gcp:apigee/environmentIamMember:EnvironmentIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Apigee environments by granting roles to individual members, groups of members, or replacing entire policies.
-This guide focuses on three capabilities: non-authoritative single-member grants, authoritative role-level member lists, and complete policy replacement.
+The gcp:apigee/environmentIamMember:EnvironmentIamMember resource, part of the Pulumi GCP provider, manages IAM access to Apigee environments by granting roles to individual members, groups of members, or replacing entire policies.
+This guide focuses on three capabilities: non-authoritative member grants, authoritative role bindings, and complete policy replacement.

-The three IAM resource types (EnvironmentIamMember, EnvironmentIamBinding, EnvironmentIamPolicy) reference existing Apigee environments and have strict compatibility rules.
-EnvironmentIamPolicy cannot be combined with the other two types; EnvironmentIamBinding and EnvironmentIamMember can coexist only if they manage different roles.
+These three resources (EnvironmentIamMember, EnvironmentIamBinding, EnvironmentIamPolicy) serve different use cases and have compatibility constraints.
+EnvironmentIamPolicy cannot be used with the other two resources, as they will conflict over policy state.
+EnvironmentIamBinding and EnvironmentIamMember can coexist only if they manage different roles.
 The examples are intentionally small.
-Choose the resource type that matches your permission management strategy.
+Combine them with your own Apigee organization and environment infrastructure.

 import * as pulumi from "@pulumi/pulumi";